inmcm/kravatte/Readme.md

 Out[10]: b'8a0fc89899e058dedd368b60111bf4958f4f24216bbac76936471e6f7c3958b881c38c8e829ff07bf137701917b3e49ab392e93f3b2abfc714f90c0ca023124d'
 ```

 The absorb/output sequence can be restarted with another call to `collect_message`.
-This clears the collector state and resets the key state to it's initialized value.
+This clears the collector state and resets the key state to its initialized value.
 Alternatively, the user may change to a new secret key with the `update_key` method to reinitialize the key state used at the start of message absorption.

 ## MAC
 The most basic mode of Kravatte is an authenticated pseudo-random function (PRF).
-Kravvate can absorb an arbitrary sized user message and key and output an arbitrary collection of pseudo-random bytes that can act as a message authentication code.
+Kravvate can absorb an arbitrary sized user message and key, and output an arbitrary collection of pseudo-random bytes that can act as a message authentication code.
 ``` python
 In [1] from kravatte import mac
 In [2] from binascii import hexlify